-How to watch baseball online
+How to watch Major League Baseball online

 Watching locally televised games has been even tougher.
 Most teams have deals with a regional cable-only network, such as Fox Regional Sports Network or Comcast SportsNet (CSN).
 Cord-cutting baseball fans have stood a better chance of connecting with a Jake Arrieta fastball than catching their hometown team on broadcast TV.

-That’s finally starting to change as more TV-streaming services expand their offerings.
+That’s finally starting to change as more streaming TV services expand their offerings.
 Sling TV recently added CSN to its channel lineup, for example, and Fox Regional Sports Network channels are increasingly becoming available from all providers in select markets.

 It’s now easier than ever before to follow your favorite ball clubs from Spring to September without a pricey cable subscription.
 Here’s how.

-Note: Update: This story was refreshed in its entirety on March 23, 2018 to present information for the 2018 season.